xgeee/scripts/README.md

 # cheat
 easy file creation

-usage: cheat <filename>
+usage: cheat &lt;filename&gt;

-creates/edits a file <filename> in your $HOME/.cheat/ directory can be used to take notes about commands.
+creates/edits a file &lt;filename&gt; in your $HOME/.cheat/ directory
+can be used to take notes about commands.

 # urld